auremoser/mozsci/log/worklog.md

 * make marcos' latam map changes
 * write all of mofo about the applicaiton launch

 * WOW website for WOW pasteur

 * write to peter about minigrants
-* evaluate gsoc proposals with [evaluation tool](https://github.com/mhils/gsoc-eval)

 * get back to image providers with book
-* update site with fellowship dates for next round
-* get screendoor ready for the CFP
 * wrap up open news interviews

 * put together Global Sprint announcement (may 1st deadline)
 	* hub leads suggest 5 project in an issue